Wiejooo/Second-hand-store/README.md

 # Second-hand-store
 This is Django aplication for selling clothing.
 The user can sell and buy unused garments.<br>

 THIS IS NOT FINISHED APP.
-WORKING IN PROGRESS.
+WORKING IN PROGRESS.<br>
 The site doesn't have the style side done yet.
-For now is raw.<br>
+For now is raw.

 ## User
 The user can register by completing the fields: Username, Email, Password, Password confirmation.
 After that, he can login.<br>